 Mariam Arcilla is an arts & culture writer, digital marketer, placemaker and curator of Filipina-Singaporean origin.

-Her interest in contemporary art and placemaking stems from being the daughter of an artist father and stewardess mother.
+Her interest in contemporary art and placemaking stems from being the daughter of an artist father and a flight attendant mother.
 Weaved between four countries, she spent her childhood buried in galleries, art studios, and libraries.

-A Griffith University graduate, Mariam completed her BA First Class Honours in 2006, and also holds a Bachelor of Creative Arts degree, where she double-majored in Contemporary Art Theory & Practice and Creative Writing, with minors in Public Relations and Journalism.
+Mariam graduated from a BA Honours (First Class) and Bachelor of Creative Arts degree from Griffith University, where she holds a double major in Contemporary Art Theory & Practice and Creative Writing, with minors in Public Relations and Journalism.

-Mariam forged her curatorial career on the Gold Coast by co-founding and directing the creative precinct Rabbit & Cocoon (now Miami Marketta), Tinygold artist-run project, and 19 KAREN Contemporary Artspace.
-Through Tinygold, she transformed abandoned sites into spaces for art exhibitions, talks, and performances.
+Forging her curatorial career on the Gold Coast, Mariam was the co-founder and director of Rabbit & Cocoon (now Miami Marketta), Tinygold, and 19 KAREN Contemporary Artspace.
+Through Tinygold, she transformed abandoned sites into spaces for exhibitions, talks, and performances.
 This led her to partner with a philanthropist to establish 19 KAREN, where as Gallery Director, Mariam curated programs of an emerging and experimental slant.

-With exhibition spaces cemented, her next agenda was to provide artists, designers, and entrepreneurs with avenues for work & show.
-So after two years, Mariam left the gallery to co-found and direct Rabbit & Cocoon, a 14-warehouse precinct comprising art studios, design labs, galleries, performance spaces, and a radio station.
+With exhibition spaces cemented, her next agenda was to provide artists and entrepreneurs with production avenues.
+So after two years, Mariam left the gallery to co-establish and direct Rabbit & Cocoon, a 14-warehouse creative precinct comprising studios, galleries, event spaces, and a cafe and radio station.
 During this time, she helped develop the signature community program Miami Marketta, which remains a cultural destination on the Gold Coast, while 19 KAREN now operates as a commercial gallery.